Active surveillance

 Who can go on active surveillance?

-Active surveillance is suitable for men with localised prostate cancer that has a low risk of spreading (CPG 1 / low risk prostate cancer).
+Active surveillance is suitable for men with Cambridge Prognostic Group (CPG) 1 or 2 localised prostate cancer.
+This means your cancer hasn’t spread outside the prostate and has a low risk of spreading.

-It’s also sometimes suitable for some men with CPG 2 and CPG 3 / intermediate (medium) risk prostate cancer who want to avoid or delay treatment.
+It’s also sometimes suitable for men with CPG 3 localised prostate cancer who want to avoid or delay treatment.

 Your doctor will look at all your test results to see if active surveillance is an option for you.
 They will also make sure that: